pythonanywhere/help_pages/articles/Learning.md

 ### kikodo

-[kikodo](https://www.kikodo.io/) provide a range of free and paid courses in the basics of Python
+[kikodo](https://www.kikodo.io/) provide a range of free and paid courses in the basics of Python.

 ### Django for Everybody by Chuck Severance